Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 `d) They're not mandatory but highly recommended to keep a good code quality`

 ---
-25. What are features of Husky? (мультивыбор)
+25. What are features of Husky?

 a) Zero dependencies and lightweight
 b) User-friendly messages